-Spear fishing can be considered a combination of hunting and fishing. in that both require skill, good sporting ethics, and more often than not, a knowledgeable guide.
-However, the technique for spear fishing is more closely related to game hunting than hook-and-line fishing.
+Spearfishing is a combination of hunting and fishing.
+All three sports require skill, good sporting ethics, and more often than not, a knowledgeable guide.
+The technique for spearfishing is more closely related to game hunting than hook-and-line fishing.
 Common target species in the Florida Keys include grouper, snapper and hogfish.
 Spearfishing has virtually no damage to the environment or non-target species.

 Florida’s underwater hunting has a long and rich tradition.
 Underwater sportsmen owe a lot to their forefathers who opened the door to the deep blue.
 While humans have hunted fish with spears since before recorded history, the first sport divers did not begin venturing beneath the waves until the 1930s.
 Armed with pole spears and homemade copper goggles, these early Florida spearfishermen stalked their prey without the benefit of SCUBA tanks.